milind747/sp18-281-genesys/Project Journal.md

 ## Key Tasks:
 Develope the Node application and integrate with the GO API.

+## Meeting location:
+Engineering building

 ## Challanges:
     * Develop the Node application.
     * Decide the npm packages for Network requests to be used for Node Application.
     * Check the feasibility on Heroku.
     * Integrate the Node application with the GO API.
     * Test the end to end flow

+# Week 5 :

+## Key Tasks:
+Integration with all member's Microservices and work on UI.

+## Meeting location:
+Engineering building

+## Challanges:
+    * Integrate all the APIs developed by the team members.
+    * Work on the material design part.
+    * Deploy the application on Heroku.
+    * Test the end to end flow.
+    * Work on the diagrams and check the application against the decided funcationality.